cuspaceflight/OkGo/README.md

 relays.
 It was later upgraded to control two valves, one of which passed a low flow of nitrous oxide to help start the motor.

-*OkGo 2* is a full redesign for the launch of *Martlet 2*.
+*OkGo 2* was a full redesign for the launch of *Martlet 2*.
 Due to the increased safety radius (on the order of 500m) radio control is to be used.
 It will have 4 general purpose (valve or e-match) channels with independent continuity checking and firing, and separate firing boxes containing current limiting resistors.

+*OkGo 3* is another full redesign for the launch of *Martlet 3*.
+It will continuity check and ignite a single channel with a constant-current drive.
+Ignition and control will be small and light for portability.